Honry/remote-playback-test-automation/webdriver-extension-api.md

 When a user agent chooses to expose `fake remote playback device` interface, it MUST reconfigure its internal implementation of the `RemotePlayback` object in the current global object so that it MUST detect availability of, connect to and control playback on `fake remote playback devices` in following ways:
 - Once a `fake remote playback device` is added, it SHOULD be added to the `list of available remote playback devices`.
+- The `list of available remote playback devices` SHOULD only contains `fake remote playback devices`.
 - When invoke `watchAvailability()` method, the UA MUST monitor the `list of available remote playback devices`.
-- When invoke `prompt()` method, no UI will be prompted, the UA MUST connect to the `selected fake remote playback`.
+- When invoke `prompt()` method, no UI will be prompted, the UA MUST connect to the selected `fake remote playback device`.
-- If a `fake remote playback device` is added with `selected state` set to `true`, that it will become the `selected fake remote playback device` for the next request to `establish a connection with the remote playback device`.
+- If a `fake remote playback device` is added with `selected state` set to `true`, that it will become the selected `fake remote playback device` for the next request to `establish a connection with the remote playback device`.
 - If multiple `fake remote playback devices` are added with `selected state` set to `true`, then the implementation acts as if no `fake remote playback device` has been selected (i.e., the `prompt()` Promise will remain unresolved).
 - If no `fake remote playback device` has `selected state` set to `true`, the UA will behave as if the user has denied permission to use any `fake remote playback device`.
 - When the `state` of a `RemotePlayback` object is `connected`, the UA SHOULD satisfy conditions relate the `local playback state`, the `media element state`, and the `fake remote playback state` described in [`Media commands and media playback state`](https://w3c.github.io/remote-playback/#media-commands-and-media-playback-state).